wp-plugins/scrolling-down-popup-plugin/readme.txt

 New PHP code to load the popup into website.
 Small change in the admin interface.

+= 7.0 =

+Tested up to 3.6
+New admin interface.
+Added few security features.

 == Upgrade Notice ==

 = 1.0 =